GNS3/gns3-server/README.rst

 ===========

 GNS3 server manages emulators such as Dynamips, VirtualBox or Qemu/KVM.
-Clients like the GNS3 GUI controls the server using a HTTP REST API.
+Clients like the GNS3 GUI controls the server using an API over Websockets.